francoc0239/sep10-freedom-project/blog/entry03.md

 ### Organization
 While researching for Part B, I had to organize my notes in Google Docs so I can understand how my resarch will look on the webpage and to understand my writing.
 I had to organize my notes in sections so the people will understand how my notes will look.
 Before organzing my notes, I would just clump all my notes together which made me realize that the notes will be confusing for people to understand.
 So I organized my research into different parts so it'll be easier for me and the reader to understand.
 Organization is very helful because without it, I would had forgotten to do the Introduction/Overview of my app/webpage.
 So now, I will have to organize so I can make sure I dont forget anything.
 ### How to use my creativity
 For Part B I had to create a new invention that could be used in the future in the medcial industry.
 It was very hard to create new ideas because I am not that creative.
 So to fix that problem I used other peoples projects to give me examples of ideas to create a new and different invention.
 The ideas people had in their projects were really good and this made it possible for me to create these ideas.
+Even thought they didn't have the same topic as mine, I was still able to take away some of their ideas and made it different and my own to fit it in my topic.

 Text